 - 11. Staff members must be able to work with visitors of all ages to support the various events sponsored by the National Museum.
 Each staff member will be expected to work on a minimum of three museum-wide events per year: a) National Museum’s Gala Dinner & Silent Auction - (off-site) typically held in the Spring (April-May) b) National Museum’s Family Festival Day- Oshogatsu Festival (January) c) National Museum’s Family Festival Day- Natsumatsuri Festival (August)

 This list is not exhaustive and may be supplemented as necessary.
 Incumbent will perform related duties as assigned.

 Qualification Requirements: To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
 The requirements listed below are representative of the knowledge, skill, and/or ability required.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

 Education: Bachelor’s degree preferred; or an equivalent combination of education and experience.

-Communication: Demonstrates consistently strong guest service skills to external visitors, co-workers, volunteers, consultants, in person, over the phone, and via email.
+Communication: Demonstrates consistently strong guest service skills to external visitors, co-workers, volunteers, and consultants, in person, over the phone, and via email.
 Conveys a friendly and diplomatic demeanor at all times.
-Projects a positive image as a representative of the Museum.
+Projects a positive image as a representative of the National Museum.
 Has excellent communication and negotiation skills.
 Is able to read, write, and comprehend routine reports and correspondence, including safety rules, operating and maintenance instructions, and procedural manuals.
 Is able to effectively present information in one-on-one, small group format, and large group format.

 Computer: Is computer literate, Internet savvy, and experience with MS Office, Google Calendar, Google Drive, and Altru preferred.
 Speed, accuracy, and attention to detail are essential.